shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

 }
 ```

 Notice that we created a "regional" endpoint instead of an "edge-optimized" one, that's because we want to handle the DNS names and routing by ourselves.
-If we choose the "edge-optimized" endpoint, AWS will do all that for us magically in [CloudFront][cloud_front].
+If we choose the "edge-optimized" endpoint, AWS will do all that for us magically with [CloudFront][cloud_front].

-Then, to actually trigger the lambda function when the API is called, we create the gateway method and gateway intergration for it:
+Then, to actually trigger the lambda function when the API is called, we create the gateway method and gateway integration for it:

 ```
 resource "aws_api_gateway_method" "proxy_root" {